Police and Fire Departments

 This will connect you to a City Dispatcher, who can help you with whatever emergency you may have, be it a fire, police or medical emergency.

 It is illegal to burn leaves or other materials without a City Burn Permit.
-Rubber, tires, roofing, or any petroleum-based substance shall not be burned.
+Rubber, tires, roofing or any petroleum-based substance shall not be burned.
 There is to be no burning when the wind is strong (as determined by the fire department).
 No burning when smoke drifts or blows onto highways or streets, to the extent that it creates a traffic hazard.
 There is to be no burning unless attended by a responsible adult.
 Please only burn during the daytime hours.
-Click here to apply for a burn permit using our online form.
+Apply for a burn permit (online form).

 Smoke Detector Program

 A smoke detector is the first warning sign of a possible fire in the home.
 The Fayetteville Fire Department applies for grants to receive smoke detectors to ensure that every residence in the City of Fayetteville has an operating smoke detector.
 If your household is in need of a working smoke detector, please email the Fayetteville Fire Prevention Bureau and a representative of the Fire Department will contact you to schedule a time and date for installation.
-This easy-to-follow video shows how to replace a smoke detector on your your own.
+Watch an easy-to-follow video about replacing a smoke detector on your own.

 Home Safety Evaluation Program